d2s/events-api/README.md

 _How it works:_

-1. When you land commits on your `master` branch, select the _Squash and Merge_ option.
+1. When you land commits on your `master` branch, select the "Squash and Merge" option.
 2. Add a title and body to the commit message that follows the [Conventional Commits Specification](https://conventionalcommits.org).
 3. When you're ready to release:
    1. run: `git checkout master; git pull origin master`